 Bicep Tenodesis

 Your shoulder is a ball-and-socket joint that consists of 3 bones: your collarbone (clavicle), your shoulder blade (scapula), and your upper arm bone (humerus).
 The head of your upper arm bone fits into a rounded socket (the glenoid) in your shoulder blade.
 A combination of tendons and muscles, known as the rotator cuff, helps keep your arm bone centered in your shoulder socket.
-The upper end of the biceps muscle has two tendons that attach it to the bones in the shoulder.
-The long head attaches to the top of the shoulder socket (glenoid).
-The short head attaches to a bump on the shoulder blade called the coracoid process.

 Biceps tenodesis is a surgical procedure used to treat biceps tendonitis of the shoulder.

-Biceps tendonitis, also known as a biceps tendon tear at the shoulder, occurs due to either abrupt injury, or over time through overuse.
+Biceps tendonitis, also known as a biceps tendon tear at the shoulder, occurs due to either abrupt injury or over time through overuse.
 The tendon itself can either tear partially or entirely.
 Most people will be able to continue living their lives without ever having to get surgery.
 A biceps tendon tear will cause you to lose some strength and mobility in your shoulder, but not enough to make a difference in your daily activities.
 But people who need to regain full mobility and strength of the shoulder will need to get surgery.

 There are several different ways a biceps tenodesis procedure is done, but they all fit into two different categories: soft tissue and hard tissue techniques.